MPLLang/parallel-ml-bench/README.md

   * [ ] Go: **more benchmarks**

 Performance optimization
   * [ ] Try z-sort for nearest neighbors.
+  * [ ] Try leaf-based nearest neighbors.
 Would this improve performance for neighbors component of Delaunay, too?
   * [ ] Compare direction-optimizing BFS with C++ Ligra
   * [x] Check delayed-seq performance vs hand-optimized for delayed-seq